Batsuit: The Lego Movie

 In The Lego Movie (2014), the Batsuit Batman wears resembles the one from Tim Burton's live action movies as well as the Batman comics from the 1990s.

 The Lego Batman Movie

 In The Lego Batman Movie (2017), Batman wears the same Batsuit from the previous movie but now has a new belt piece and has glowing eyes like they did in Dawn of Justice.
 Batman also owns hundreds of types of Batsuits such as the ones seen from his first appearance in the comics, the 1960s version, the armored version from Dawn of Justice, the 1943 serial and Batman Beyond.
 Other Batsuits are briefly seen such as Suba Bat, Glam Bat, Regge Man (which becomes the Robin costume), Nightwing, Com-Bat, St Batricks, etc.

 Batman: The Killing Joke

 In Batman: The Killing Joke (2016), Batman's Batsuit resembles the one used in Batman: Year One and its comic counterpart.

+Batwheels: The Series

+In the preschool animated series, Batwheels, Batman's Batsuit is black and dark gray, and is very body armor-like, with the yellow-ellipse bat emblem on his chest; much like the character’s bulkier build in this series, the suit is also very resemblant to his appearance from The Dark Knight Returns, as well as Ben Affleck's portrayal of the character in the live-action DC Extended Universe films.